 Specification The system should extract forecasted occupancy information from the trained occupancy model in regular time intervals.
 The extracted forecasted occupancy information should be exported to the Journey Planning System in a format that is compatible and easily consumable by the platform.
 The exported forecasted occupancy information should be integrated into the journey planning responses provided by the Journey Planning System.
-The system should ensure the accuracy and timeliness of the forecasted occupancy information by regularly.
-Additional Notes The system should ensure the accuracy and timeliness of the forecasted occupancy information by regularly updating the occupancy model with new data.
-The effectiveness of the Journey Planning System in enriching journey planning responses with forecasted occupancy information will depend on the accuracy and timeliness of the exported information.
-The system should provide mechanisms for handling any errors or inconsistencies in the exported forecasted occupancy information and ensure proper communication
+The system should ensure the accuracy and timeliness of the forecasted occupancy information by regularly updating the occupancy model with new data.
+Additional Notes The effectiveness of the Journey Planning System in enriching journey planning responses with forecasted occupancy information will depend on the accuracy and timeliness of the exported information.
+The system should provide mechanisms for handling any errors or inconsistencies in the exported forecasted occupancy information and ensure proper communication with the Journey Planning System.